neo4j-field/gsummit2023/README.md

 <img width="540" alt="Data Model - Digital Twin" src="https://github.com/neo4j-field/gsummit2023/blob/68b41bce4c3ecdd8c73da58f55b7c34790907f4d/images/data-model-with-poi.png">

 As you can see now in the data model, there is a OperationPoint label and it is connected to itself with a SECTION relationship.
-This means, OperationPoints are connected together and make up the track network (as in the real world).
+This means, OperationPoints are connected together and make up the rail network (as in the real world).
 A station (or other Operation Units like Switches, Passenger Stop, etc.) are connected as a separate node by the "NAMED" relationship that represents their name, etc..

 4. Now you can find certain queries in the `./code` directory in the file called `all_queries.cypher` or if you keep on reading.
 Try them out by cutting and pasting them into the Neo4j browser like shown below.
 We will also do that in the workshop!